The links to these advising resources may provide additional assistance when working with students.

 d.
 Seek input and feedback from members within the other components of the structure, as well as other stake holders, to inform the development of policy.

-1. Academic Advising Directors Undergraduate Implementation Committee Structure - Meets 2 times per month.
+1. Undergraduate Academic Advising Leadership Council Structure - Meets 2 times per month.
 The membership of the Committee includes

 a.
 The Directors of the College level advising/student services centers or Dean’s designee